se-research/OpenDaVINCI/tutorials/datatrigger/README.rst

 component, and the time stamp when it was received at our end.
 As we are interested in data of type ``Container::TIMESTAMP``, we are checking for that type.

-Once we have received the data of interest, the contents of the container is unpacked by using the template method ``Container::getData<T>()`` where we specify with T the desired type.
+Once we have received the data of interest, the content of the container is unpacked by using the template method ``Container::getData<T>()`` where we specify with T the desired type.
 In our case, we access its content by specifying the type ``TimeStamp``.
 Finally, the values of ``TimeStamp`` are printed to